Preliminaries

 When memory is tight the latter parameter is used, and in normal

-is started (see below), and can be overridden on the command line:input_dir
+is started (see below), and can be overridden on the command line:input_dir, output_dir, work_dir, and log_dir define the

 server on the machines, and as a central job control instance.
 Before